docpad-archive/documentation/community/contribute.html.md

 To add a new skeleton to the skeleton listing:

 1. Add your new skeleton to our [`exchange.json` file](https://github.com/bevry/docpad-extras/edit/docpad-6.x/exchange.json)
-1. Submit the pull request for it (the page for this should appear automatically once you click "Commit Changes" from the previous link)
+1. Submit the pull request for it (the page for this should appear automatically once you click “Commit Changes” from the previous link)

 ## Documentation